joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 propagate naturally, and are even amenable to parametric polymorphism.

 It turns out that permissions can be seen as a kind of effect, particularly when annotating an instance method.
-In a sence, a `mutable` instance method, when invoked, has the "effect" of mutating the receiving object.
+In a sense, a `mutable` instance method, when invoked, has the "effect" of mutating the receiving object.
 This realization was instrumental in pushing me towards leveraging subtyping for modeling the relationship between permissions.

 Related to this, the various ownership systems over the years were also top-of-mind, particularly given Midori's